Insurance for architects Insurance for architects

 Whether you own an architecture firm or work as a self-employed freelance architect, there are some significant risks associated with designing buildings and infrastructure.

-Superscript's flexible insurance for architects protects you and your business against a range risks, from the loss or theft of specialist equipment to cyber breaches and much more.
+Superscript's personalised insurance for architects protects you and your business against a range of risks, from the loss or theft of specialist equipment to cyber breaches and much more.

 Build you fully customisable policy with a range of covers, including: